 |

-Mazda proactively offers opportunities for communication with suppliers to ensure that the Company can work in close concert with them in promoting sustainability and risk management initiatives.
-Seeing all its suppliers as important business partners, the Company takes steps to promptly brief suppliers on medium- to long-term business strategies and on matters related to sales and production, and arranges opportunities for information exchanges and dialogue on a regular basis.
-As part of such efforts, the Company also organizes seminars with the aim of enhancing awareness of environmental and other sustainability initiatives.
+Mazda believes that all its suppliers are important business partners, and we therefore proactively offer opportunities for communication with suppliers to ensure that the Company can work in close concert with them in promoting sustainability and risk management initiatives.
+The Company takes steps to promptly brief suppliers on medium- to long-term business strategies and on matters related to sales and production and arranges opportunities for information exchanges and communication on a regular basis.
+As part of such efforts, the Company also organizes seminars with the aim of enhancing awareness of sustainability and environmental, social, and governance (ESG) issues.
 In addition, the Company also maintains close liaisons with supplier-managed purchasing cooperative organizations.*1 In the constantly changing operating environment, the Company will maintain close communication with all suppliers as it strives to achieve mutual prosperity.

-*1 Purchasing cooperative organizations are autonomous management organizations comprised of suppliers that have a certain degree of transactions with the Company with the purpose of strengthening relationships between the Company and its suppliers as well as promoting mutual growth and prosperity.
+*1 Purchasing cooperative organizations, which include Yokokai and Yoshinkai, are autonomous management organizations comprised of suppliers that have a certain degree of transactions with the Company with the purpose of strengthening relationships between the Company and its suppliers as well as promoting mutual growth and prosperity.
 The procurement amount from member companies of Yokokai and Yoshinkai accounts for approximately 90% of the Company's total procurement volume.

 *2 Established in 1952 as a voluntary organization by 20 collaborating companies having trading relationships with Mazda (then Toyo Kogyo Co., Ltd.), Toyukai Affiliated Corporation currently has a membership consisting of 63 companies.
 While sharing information with one another and with the Company and deepening cross-industrial exchange primarily through various committee activities, these member companies continue constant efforts to hone their skills.